rhiot/rhiot/docs/readme.md

 ### Installing gateway on the Raspbian

-In order to install Camel IoT gateway on the Raspberry Pi running Raspbian, connect the device to your local network (using WiFi or the ethernet cable) and execute the following command:
+In order to install Camel IoT gateway on the Raspberry Pi running Raspbian, connect the device to your local network (using WiFi or the ethernet cable) and execute the following command on the laptop connected to the same network as your Pi:

     docker run --net=host camellabs/deploy-gateway